-5.11 SFS PIM Improved Installation
+5.07 SFS PIM Improved Installation

 Radiating cables are distributed antennas and, consequently, metal obstacles in close proximity to the cable - notably to the radiating slots - may impact radiation behavior and might cause passive intermodulation (PIM) effects.
-Especially in scenarios where e.g. a metal dowel and the metal tie wrapped around the cable might get in contact.
+This is especially true in scenarios where a metal dowel and the metal tie wrapped around the cable might make contact.
 PIM effects might significantly degrade overall system performance and KPI's for wireless communication systems.
+In order to avoid metallic contact between the fire secured tie and the metal dowel, a plastic insert has been provided to ensure the highest possible robustness against PIM interferences..